UMGoogleAppsDevs/PushValuestoCell/README.md

 # PushValuestoCell
-Lets you push the values in one cell to another in Google Sheets, basically keeping a record of changes
+Lets you push the values in one cell to a corresponding cell in another column in Google Sheets, basically keeping a record of changes